gjpelletier/delta_method/README.md

 # Acknowledgement

-The methods used in the delta_method and parametric_bootstrap functions follow the methods described in an online lecture by Dr. Julien Chiquet (École Polytechnique/Université Paris-Saclay/AgroParisTech/INRAE) available at the following link:<br>
+The methods used in the delta_method and parametric_bootstrap functions and examples follow the methods described in an online lecture by Dr. Julien Chiquet (École Polytechnique/Université Paris-Saclay/AgroParisTech/INRAE) available at the following link:<br>
 https://jchiquet.github.io/MAP566/docs/regression/map566-lecture-nonlinear-regression.html